BillyOh.com

 The initial cost covers the treatment process, which the manufacturer handles.
 Chemicals are injected under pressure or in a special vacuum—not to mention the effort to do so.
 That’s why you’ll often see an additional charge for this option (if it’s added as an upgrade) when checking out.

 You might pay a bit more upfront, but you won’t be shelling out for extras later.
-Plus, you won’t need to do the pressure treatment yourself when your wooden shed eventually needs it.
+Plus, you won’t need to do any treating yourself for several years.